jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 (5)
 (6) Nothing in this section affects or limits the power under the Road User Charges Act 1977 to set rates of road user charges.

-### 168A Director may declare that vehicle is mobility device or is not motor vehicle
+### 168A Agency may declare that vehicle is mobility device or is not motor vehicle
-(1) If a vehicle or type of vehicle is powered solely by a motor that has a maximum power output not exceeding 1 500 W, the Director may, by notice in the Gazette, declare that the vehicle or type of vehicle is a mobility device.
+(1) If a vehicle or type of vehicle is powered solely by a motor that has a maximum power output not exceeding 1 500 W, the Agency may, by notice in the Gazette, declare that the vehicle or type of vehicle is a mobility device.
-(2) If a vehicle or type of vehicle is propelled by a motor that has a maximum power output not exceeding 300 W, the Director may, by notice in the Gazette, declare that the vehicle or type of vehicle is not a motor vehicle.
+(2) If a vehicle or type of vehicle is propelled by a motor that has a maximum power output not exceeding 300 W, the Agency may, by notice in the Gazette, declare that the vehicle or type of vehicle is not a motor vehicle.
-(3) If a vehicle or type of vehicle is propelled by a motor that has a maximum power output greater than 300 W but not exceeding 600 W, the Director may, by notice in the Gazette, declare that the vehicle or type of vehicle is not a motor vehicle.
+(3) If a vehicle or type of vehicle is propelled by a motor that has a maximum power output greater than 300 W but not exceeding 600 W, the Agency may, by notice in the Gazette, declare that the vehicle or type of vehicle is not a motor vehicle.
-(4) If the Director makes a declaration under subsection (3), the Director may— (a) impose conditions with respect to—
+(4) If the Agency makes a declaration under subsection (3), the Agency may— (a) impose conditions with respect to—
     (i) the operation of the vehicle or type of vehicle; and (ii) the equipment required on the vehicle or type of vehicle; and (b) specify those conditions in the notice.
 (5) A notice given under this section is a regulation for the purposes of the Regulations (Disallowance) Act 1989, but is not a regulation for the purposes of the Acts and Regulations Publication Act 1989.

+### 168B Order in Council for certain land transport revenue
+(1) The Governor-General may, by Order in Council, prescribe, or provide for the fixing of, fees and charges for the purposes of Part 1 of the Transport (Vehicle and Driver Registration and Licensing) Act 1986 that are identified in the Order in Council as land transport revenue for the purposes of the Land Transport Management Act 2003.
+(2) An Order in Council made under subsection (1) must,— (a) if made on or before 30 June in any year, expire on the close of 31 December of that year except so far as it is expressly confirmed by Act of Parliament passed during that year; and
+  (b) if made on or after 1 July in any year, expire on the close of 31 December in the following year except so far as it is expressly confirmed by Act of Parliament passed before the end of that following year.
+(3) If an Order in Council expires by virtue of subsection (2)(a) or (b), any fees and charges collected under that Order in Council in excess of the fees and charges otherwise payable must, except in so far as any other provision is made by an Act of Parliament, be refunded.
+(4) An Order in Council made under subsection (1) that the House of Representatives resolves should be revoked or varied is revoked or varied in accordance with the terms of the resolution, and any fees and charges collected under the Order in Council in excess of the fees and charges otherwise payable are, so far as that resolution provides, to be refunded.
+(5) The repeal of any Act of Parliament passed for the purpose of expressly validating or confirming an Order in Council under subsection (2) does not, unless there is any express provision to the contrary, affect the validity or confirmation of the Order in Council.

 ## Part 12 — The Crown and land transport